openbmc/phosphor-dbus-interfaces/yaml/xyz/openbmc_project/Software/README.md

 ### Image Clean Up

-An _ItemUpdater_ is responsible for garabage collecting images contained on the elements it is managing.
+An _ItemUpdater_ is responsible for garbage collecting images contained on the elements it is managing.
 Often an element can only contain a single image so this is a natural side-effect of the update process.
 In other cases, the _ItemUpdater_ may remove images based on the `RedundancyPriority` assigned to an image.

-The _ItemManager_ should expose `Object.Delete()` methods to remove images from the BMC filesystem.
-It is possible that some *ItemUpdater*s will call this method once the `Version` is successfully activated.
+The _ImageManager_ should expose `Object.Delete()` methods to remove images from the BMC filesystem.
+It is possible that some _ItemUpdater_(s) will call this method once the `Version` is successfully activated.

 In some designs there may be multiple _ItemUpdater_ instances which are handling update for different system elements, all of which can potentially apply the same software image (as in a multi-host design).
-The _ItemManager_ may optionally monitor the `Software.Activation` signals and actively garbage collect an image once all `Software.Activation` under the `.../software/<id>` path are either `Active` or `Staged`.
+The _ImageManager_ may optionally monitor the `Software.Activation` signals and actively garbage collect an image once all `Software.Activation` under the `.../software/<id>` path are either `Active` or `Staged`.